Well and Solar Pump Project – Senegal

 This project is to build a well, with a solar pump, to serve the water needs of the community.

-1. From April 2017 – June 2017, a hand dug well will be constructed.
+1. From April 2017 – June 2017, a hand-dug well will be constructed.
 At an excavation of about 1.5 meters in diameter, a local well company (head mason Mr. Sumare and 3-4 of his workers in tandem with one local metal worker) will dig two meters per day.
 The two meters dug will be supported by concrete poured from the top (between the sides of the excavation and temporary framework made of rebar) that becomes the permanent lining to the well, daily.
 This process will be repeated until the water table is reached at 30-35 feet.

 A tree nursery will be started in April, with a hands-on training and distributed maintenance calendar for members of the group.

 3. In June 2017: a solar pump will be transported and installed by a company in Dakar that specializes in solar pumps.
-Amadou Gakko, a solar pump technician will train 35 people, and additional high school students and interested community members on use, maintenance, and sustainability of the solar pump.
-Another PCV will give lesson on the dangers of uncontrolled slash and burn practices, so that local farming can scale up, as well as live fencing (with live fencing seed distribution).
+Amadou Gakko, a solar pump technician will train 35 people, and additional high school students and interested community members on the use, maintenance, and sustainability of the solar pump.
+Another PCV will give a lesson on the dangers of uncontrolled slash and burn practices so that local farming can scale up, as well as live fencing (with live fencing seed distribution).

-4. In July 2017, pre-rainy-season staple crop lessons will be taught, cultivation of land will be carried out, and trees from the nursery will be planted.
+4. In July 2017, pre-rainy-season staple crop lessons will be taught, cultivation of the land will be carried out, and trees from the nursery will be planted.
 Post-rainy season (August 2017), 35 community members will harvest local crops and market garden, and distribute among 595 inhabitants.

 Over 500 people will benefit from the project.